- Long-haul truckers report cigarette smoking at a rate of 51%.

 E-cigarettes are another form of nicotine replacement that deserve their own category when it comes to quitting smoking.
 A reputable brand of e-cig can replace traditional cigarettes and help people break their habit.

 There are opponents to vaping, however, and e-cigarettes have not been around quite long enough for studies to show the long-term health effects.
 For now, they are considered to be a viable way to replace traditional cigarettes.

 If you choose to use this method, be sure to follow all the manufacturer’s guidelines.
 Not doing so could cause your device to burn you or, in some cases, actually explode.

 Some people find hypnosis hokey, but others have found it to be incredibly helpful.
 People have undergone hypnosis in private sessions, in group sessions, and in the privacy of their own homes using an app on their phone.

 Prescription medications are available for people who want to quit smoking, but need a bit of help.
 A doctor can prescribe these medications after performing an exam and gathering your medical history.

 Many of these medications are taken before a person officially quits and work to lessen a person’s addiction to nicotine while they are trying to cut down and ultimately quit.

 Keep Your Commercial Roadside Assistance Up to Date

 Checking up on your truck is as important as checking on your health.
-Give us a call today so we can discuss commercial roadside assistance.
+Give us a call today so we can discuss your fleet commercial roadside assistance plan.
 We want to make sure that you and your rig are as safe and healthy as possible.